Affiliate links on Android Authority may earn us a commission. Learn more.

 How to ensure that headphones last as long as possible

-When it comes to true wireless earbuds, there’s not much room to cram in larger battery cells.
+There’s not much room to cram larger battery cells into wireless earbuds.
 As a result, these devices require some more care to ensure they last as long as possible.
-If you know you’ll use your buds for short durations throughout the day, store them outside the charging case when they’re not in your ears and manually power them off.
-Return your earbuds to the charging case once they reach 20% to 40% battery life.
+If you plan to use your buds for a few minutes here and there, store them outside the charging case throughout the day.
+Then, either manually power them off or disconnect them from your phone’s Bluetooth so the buds can automatically shut off.

-If you aren't going to use your true wireless earbuds for a while and they're above 40% battery, store them powered off outside of the case in a moderate temperature room.
+If you aren't going to use your true wireless earbuds for a while and they're above 40% battery, store them powered off outside of the case.

 Clean your headphones